zeroc-ice/ice-demos/cpp11/IceGrid/icebox/README.md

 Stopping and restarting IceBox services
 ---------------------------------------

-You can use the IceGridGUI or the command-line utility to stop and restart IceBox services.
+You can use the IceGrid GUI or the command-line utility to stop and restart IceBox services.
 The commands below show how to manipulate the 'Lisa' service:
 ```